-Oktoberfest, known by many as the most unforgettable event they don’t remember, is an annual two-and-a-half week festival in Munich where boisterous Bavarians and trepidatious travellers get together to let down their hair, pull up their stockings and drink, drink, drink.
+Oktoberfest, known by many as the most unforgettable event they don’t remember, is an annual two-and-a-half-week festival in Munich where boisterous Bavarians and trepidatious travelers get together to let down their hair, pull up their stockings and drink, drink, drink.

 A defining feature of Oktoberfest is the 34 beer tents that surround the inner pathways of the festival’s grounds.
-The festival grounds–or the “Weis’n” as they are called by the locals–offer a variety of sites and sounds for thirsty travellers, but one attraction that visitors should make special arrangements to see, is the Hippodrom.
+The festival grounds–or the “Weis’n” as they are called by the locals–offer a variety of sites and sounds for thirsty travelers, but one attraction that visitors should make special arrangements to see is the Hippodrom.

-There is no horse-ing around at the tent any more, but management has put in considerable effort to make the Hippodrom a top-notch experience for its guests.
+There is no horse-ing around at the tent anymore, but management has put in considerable effort to make the Hippodrome a top-notch experience for its guests.

 The Hippodrom is one of the first tents you see as you enter.
 Its beautiful red and yellow exterior won’t be hard to spot, but come too late and getting to see its interiors might be wishful thinking.